47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

-Before the compiler can do anything, it first reads the source code and parses it into an AST or Abstract Syntax Tree.
+The compiler reads that code and models its structure into a tree, an Abstract Syntax Tree, with `KtElement` at its root.
-Kotlin's AST models the structure of Kotlin source code, it's modeled on top of Jetbrain's Programming Structure Interface hierarchy which is the model Jetbrains uses internally in their tooling.
-The kotlin compiler

-Kotlin's AST is modeled as a tree with `KtElement` at its root.
-The Kotlin AST is compatible with Jetbrain's Programming Structure Interface, which is the internal model IntelliJ and the Kotlin compiler
+That tree is compatible with Jetbrain's PSI, Programming Structure Interface, used in the IDE.
-is convenient for IDE development.

 ---